 - 1. The ultimately great has no outside, call it the Great One.
 The ultimately small has no inside, call it the Small One. - 2.
 The dimensionless cannot be accumulated, its size is a thousand miles. - 3.
 Heaven is as low as earth, mountains are level with marshes. - 4.
 Just as the sun is at noon, it is declining.
-Just as things are alive, they are dying. - 5.
-The same on a large scale but different from what is the same on a small scale, this is called "same and different on a small scale."
-The myriad things all being the same or all being different, this is called "same and different on a large scale." - 6.
-The south has no limit yet has a limit. - 7.
-Today go to Yue but arrive yesterday.
+Just as things are alive, they are dying.

-11 References to the Mohist Canons (the first four of the Mohist dialectical books) follow the numbering system in Graham (1978).
+10 References to the Mohist Canons (the first four of the Mohist dialectical books) follow the numbering system in (Graham 1978).